sawers-rellan-labs/harvester/README.md

 # ├── chr8_1.hmp.txt
 # └── chr9_1.hmp.txt
 ```
-As there is no v2 to v5 chainfile, that liftover must be done in two steps v2 -> v4 and v4 -> v5
+As there is no v2 to v5 chainfile, that liftover must be done in two steps:

+  1. v2 -> v4
+  2. v4 -> v5

 ```{sh}
 # in csh